UnknownGi/Codechef-Solution-Closed-/Beginner/README.md

 ## Solving Problems

-A solution can be solved in many ways, look for a one with minimum time and space complexity of trade off when necessary.
+A solution can be solved in many ways, look for a one with minimum time and space complexity or trade off when necessary.
 Mastering of basic algorithms, greedy approach, dynamic programming etc and STL is a must for competitive programming.

-Note: You should save time when necessary
+Note: You should save time when necessary, and avoid from TLE